Read in 2 minutes

 2. Install Skype

-Once the download is complete, install Skype by running the following command as a user with sudo privileges:
+Once the download is complete, install the Skype rpm package by running the following command as a user with sudo privileges:

 sudo yum localinstall ./skypeforlinux-64.rpm